-That being said, there is a requirement for a significant uplift to the Standard Method housing requirement in any event, which is demonstrated by the HMA.
+That being said, there is in any case a requirement for a significant uplift to the Standard Method housing requirement which is demonstrated by the HMA.

-As detailed in paragraph 8.5 of the SHMA the PPG advises that it is necessary for local authorities to calculate their total affordable housing need.
+As detailed in paragraph 8.5 of the HMA, the PPG advises that it is necessary for local authorities to calculate their total affordable housing need.
 The total affordable housing need can then be considered in the context of its likely delivery as a proportion of the housing requirement, taking into account the probable percentage of affordable housing to be delivered by eligible market housing-led developments.
 Therefore, an increase in the overall housing figure included in the Plan may be appropriate where it would help to deliver the required number of affordable homes (PPG paragraph 024).

-Paragraph 8.7 of the HMA advises that the total affordable housing needs in South Staffordshire is 128 dpa.
-It then goes on to advise that this represents 28.2% of the annual housing requirement in the District of 453 dpa.
-That being the case, the HMA proposes 30% affordable housing provision is proposed.
-In our submission, this approach is flawed.

-South Staffordshire's Standard Method housing requirement is 254 dpa.
-As a consequence, the affordable housing requirement of 128 dpa is approximately 50% of South Staffordshire's minimum Standard Method housing requirement.
-The figures in paragraph 8.7 of the HMA are skewed, as the total housing requirement proposed in the Plan is used (9,.26 dwellings), including the 4,000 dwellings the Plan proposes to deliver to meet the growth requirements of the conurbation.
-The 4,000 dwellings proposed to meet the growth requirement of the conurbation cannot be considered a source of affordable housing supply to support affordable housing delivery to meet the needs of South Staffordshire.
+Paragraph 8.7 of the HMA says that the total affordable housing needs in South Staffordshire is 128 dpa.
+It then goes on to advise that this represents 28.2% of the annual housing requirement in the District (expressed as a figure of 453 dpa).
+That being the case, the HMA proposes 30% affordable housing provision.
+However, the figures in paragraph 8.7 of the HMA are skewed becasue the total housing requirement proposed in the Plan (9,068 dwellings), includes the 4,000 dwellings the Plan proposes to deliver to meet the growth requirements of the conurbation.
+The 4,000 dwellings cannot be considered a source of affordable housing supply to support affordable housing delivery to meet the needs of South Staffordshire.
 Any affordable houses provided as part of the delivery of these 4,000 units will be to support affordable housing needs from the conurbation, not South Staffordshire.
 This is a fundamental flaw of the calculation.

-It is, therefore, clear that an uplift is required to the South Staffordshire's housing requirement in order to ensure that the required 128 affordable dwellings per year are delivered.
+It is, therefore, clear that an uplift is required to South Staffordshire's housing requirement in order to ensure that the required 128 affordable dwellings per year within South Staffordshire are delivered.
 The Plan should include a housing requirement for South Staffordshire, and state what proportion of that housing requirement should be affordable.
 Separately it should include a housing requirement for meeting the unmet needs of the conurbation, and state what proportion of that requirement should be affordable.